HigherOrderCO/Kind/README.md

 Examples can be seen on the [main.eac](main.eac) file.

+## Termination

+We're looking to formalize EAL in Agda.
+Meanwhile, a quick/informal argument for its termination goes like this.
+First, lets define `level(t)` as the number of boxes wrapping an expression.
+For example, the expression `[z] z` on the term `[x] (x |[y] (y |[z] z))` has level 3, because it has 3 surrounding boxes.
+Also, let's assign a size `size(t, n)` to each level `n` of a term `t` by counting the number of constructors on that level.
+First, notice that reducing application/duplication redexes in any level `n` always decreases `size(t,n)`.
+On the `application` case, the reduction consumes an application constructor, and, since lambdas are affine, doesn't add any constructor on the same level, thus, `size(t,n)` decreases by 1.
+On the `duplication` case, the reduction consumes a duplication constructor, and, since it can only duplicate expressions on higher levels, doesn't add any new on the same level, thus, `size(t,n)` also decreases by 1.
+Permutations do not decrease the level's size, but can be seen to terminate since they only rearrange duplications upwards.
+Also, notice that reductions on any level `n = S(m)` can't introduce new redexes at level `m`.
+As such, we can normalize any EAC term as follows.
+First, continously reduce redexes at level `0`.
+Since this process decreases `size(t,n)`, eventually there will be no redex left.
+Moreover, since reductions at higher levels can't introduce redexes at lower levels, we can conclude that level `0` is at normal form, there will be no more redexes on it.
+We then proceed by reducing all redexes at level `1` and so on.
+Since a term has a finite maximum level, this process always terminates.

 ## Relationship with NASIC, Formality, etc.

 [Symmetric Interaction Combinators](https://pdfs.semanticscholar.org/1731/a6e49c6c2afda3e72256ba0afb34957377d3.pdf) are an universal interaction net system.
 They are a massively parallel, strongly confluent, graph-based model of computation, and the foundation for my optimal reducer implementations.